j-nas/restaurant/README.md

 # restaurant
-Homepage for Serious Gourmet restaurant
+Homepage for Some Serious Gourmet restaurant

+Page rendered entirely in CSS